 If you’re worried about losing gear as a PMC, insurance is a great way to counteract that.
 Insurance from Prapor or the Therapist makes it so your lost gear will return to you if it’s not looted by a player.
 It’s not an immediate return, but it gives you a fighting chance.

 If an AI SCAV kills you, you’re more likely to get your gear back since they don’t loot bodies.
 Also, some players drop insured gear in hidden areas to make room for other equipment.
-This is an efficient way to keep your gear while returning with even more.
+This is an efficient way to keep your items while returning with even more.

 Time to Recover | Cost | |